thepetk/chatbot-test-chart-repo/docs/PIPELINES_CONFIGURATION.md

 1. Install the [Openshift Pipelines Operator](https://docs.redhat.com/en/documentation/openshift_container_platform/4.6/html/pipelines/installing-pipelines#installing-pipelines).

 2. Ensure that the `pipeline-as-code-controller` is up by getting its route.
-Remember to add this route as the webhook url of your Github app:
+Remember to add this route as the webhook url of your Github App:

 ```
 kubectl get route -n openshift-pipelines pipelines-as-code-controller